virantha/wakerup/README.rst

         }
     }

-Although you don't need to deal with the configuration file for this script with the docker, here is what needs to be in it for wakerup.py to work:
+Although you don't need to deal with a configuration file for this script with the docker, here is what needs to be in it for wakerup.py to work if you're using this script standalone:

 .. code-block:: yaml